CollinAlpert/Java2DB/README.md

 ### CRUD operations

 #### Create
 Every service class has support for creating a single as well as multiple entities at once on the database.
+When creating a single entity, the id created for it on the database will also be set in the entity.
 Check out the different `create` methods provided by your service class.
 To achieve asynchronous behavior, please read the [Asynchronous operations](#asynchronous-operations) section.

 #### Read
-The `BaseService` provides a `createQuery` method which allows you to manually build a query and then execute it with the `toList`, `toStream` or `toArray` methods.
+The `BaseService` provides a `createQuery` method which allows you to manually build a query and then execute it with the `toList`, `toStream`, `toArray` or `toMap` methods.
 You should only need this approach seldomly.\
 Much rather, use the `getSingle` or `getMultiple` methods. `getMultiple` returns an `EntityQuery` object with a preconfigured WHERE condition and then allows you to chain some additional query options.
 As of the current `EntityQuery` version, WHERE, LIMIT and ORDER BY are supported.
 With the ORDER BY functionality, there is also the possibility to coalesce multiple columns when ordering.
 Effectively, the calls `createQuery().where(predicate)` and `getMultiple(predicate)` are the same.
 The latter is recommended.\
-As previously mentioned, to execute the query and retrieve a result, use the `toList`, `toStream` or `toArray` methods.
+As previously mentioned, to execute the query and retrieve a result, use the `toList`, `toStream`, `toArray` or `toMap` methods.

 #### Update
 Every service class has support for updating a single as well as multiple entities at once on the database.